 What I have not included in this list is the well-known attractions.
 A lot of unusual things to do in London are actually well-documented and even part of tours, so I have not included those.

 So let’s get down to it and check out the most unique activities, cool places and unusual things to do in London.
+And if you are looking for the cheap and cheerful, here is a list of free things to do in London.

 - 1. Learn to play Purple Haze at the Handel & Hendrix House in Mayfair